PrestaShop/prestashop.github.io/news/_posts/2016-02-04-new-theme-1-7-introduction.markdown

 ## What about UI/UX?

-The main guideline we wanted to follow when we designed the theme is that it must be able to adapt itself easily to any kind of products sold on the website.
-So, we chose to make something visually lighter than usual, so the real stars of the shop will be the products!
+The main guideline we wanted to follow when we designed the theme is that it must be able easily adapted to any kind of products sold on the website.
+We chose to make something visually lighter than usual, so the real stars of the shop will be the products!

 To help our front-ends developers, our designers have made a style guide.
 It allows us to ensure a graphical consistency in the new default theme.

-Here is a preview of the style guide for the new default theme
+Here is a preview of the **style guide** for the new default theme:

 [![PrestaShop Style Guide New Default Theme](/assets/images/2016/02/style-guide-new-default-theme-mini.png)](/assets/images/2016/02/style-guide-new-default-theme.png)